-8.3.6 Low Propagation Delays and Tightly Matched Outputs
+8.3.5 Low Propagation Delays And Tightly Matched Outputs

-The UCC2752x driver devices feature a best in class, 13-ns (typical) propagation delay between input and output which goes to offer the lowest level of pulse-transmission distortion available in the industry for high frequency switching applications.
-For example in synchronous rectifier applications, the SR MOSFETs are driven with very low distortion when one driver device is used to drive both the SR MOSFETs.
-Further, the driver devices also feature an extremely accurate, 1-ns (typ) matched internal-propagation delays between the two channels which is beneficial for applications requiring dual gate drives with critical timing.
-For example in a PFC application, a pair of paralleled MOSFETs may be driven independently using each output channel, which the inputs of both channels are driven by a common control signal from the PFC controller device.
-In this case the 1ns delay matching ensures that the paralleled MOSFETs are driven in a simultaneous fashion with the minimum of turnon delay difference.
-Yet another benefit of the tight matching between the two channels is that the two channels are connected together to effectively increase current drive capability, for example A and B channels may be combined into one driver by connecting the INA and INB inputs together and the OUTA and OUTB outputs together.
-Then, one signal controls the paralleled combination.
+The UCC27524A1-Q1 driver device features a best in class, 13-ns (typical) propagation delay between input and output which goes to offer the lowest level of pulse-transmission distortion available in the industry for high frequency switching applications.
+For example in synchronous rectifier applications, the SR MOSFETs are driven with very low distortion when a single driver device is used to drive both the SR MOSFETs.
+Further, the driver devices also feature an extremely accurate, 1-ns (typical) matched internal-propagation delays between the two channels which is beneficial for applications requiring dual gate drives with critical timing.
+For example in a PFC application, a pair of paralleled MOSFETs can be driven independently using each output channel, which the inputs of both channels are driven by a common control signal from the PFC controller device.
+In this case the 1-ns delay matching ensures that the paralleled MOSFETs are driven in a simultaneous fashion with the minimum of turnon delay difference.
+Yet another benefit of the tight matching between the two channels is that the two channels are connected together to effectively increase current drive capability, for example A and B channels may be combined into a single driver by connecting the INA and INB inputs together and the OUTA and OUTB outputs together.
+Then, a single signal controls the paralleled combination.

-Caution must be exercised when directly connecting OUTA and OUTB pins together because there is the possibility that any delay between the two channels during turnon or turnoff may result in shoot-through current conduction as shown in Figure 29.
+Caution must be exercised when directly connecting OUTA and OUTB pins together because there is the possibility that any delay between the two channels during turnon or turnoff may result in shoot-through current conduction as shown in Figure 21.
 While the two channels are inherently very well matched (4-ns Max propagation delay), note that there may be differences in the input threshold voltage level between the two channels which causes the delay between the two outputs especially when slow dV/dt input signals are employed.
-TI recommends the following guidelines whenever the two driver channels are paralleled using direct connections between OUTA and OUTB along with INA and INB:
+The following guidelines are recommended whenever the two driver channels are paralleled using direct connections between OUTA and OUTB along with INA and INB: